 Sustainable Groundwater Management

+The district has managed groundwater resources in Santa Clara County since 1929, and conditions have been sustainable for many decades due to district activities protect and augment groundwater supplies.
 In 2014, Governor Brown signed the Sustainable Groundwater Management Act (SGMA) to promote the local, sustainable management of groundwater supplies.
-For basins designated as medium and high priority by the State, SGMA requires the identification of local groundwater agencies and the development and implementation of plans to achieve sustainability.
-For many decades, the District has sustainably managed the Santa Clara and Llagas Subbasins, which the California Department of Water Resources (DWR) designates as medium and high priority basins, respectively.
+For basins designated as medium and high priority by the state, SGMA requires the identification of local groundwater agencies and the development and implementation of plans to achieve sustainability.

 Decision to Become the Groundwater Sustainability Agency (GSA)

 SGMA lists the district as the exclusive groundwater management agency within its statutory boundary, which includes all of Santa Clara County.
 Following public notice and a public hearing on May 24, 2016, the district Board of Directors adopted a resolution to become the GSA for the Santa Clara and Llagas subbasins, the primary subbasins within the county.
 The only other local basins that are currently subject to SGMA requirements are the Hollister and San Juan subbasins, which are centered in San Benito County with small portions extending into Santa Clara County.
 Following public notice and a public hearing on June 13, 2017, the district became the GSA for the portions of these subbasins within Santa Clara County.